CentreForDigitalHumanities/tscan/README.md

 ## Installation

-T-Scan heavily depends upon other sofware, such as Frog, Wopr and Alpino.
+T-Scan heavily depends upon other software, such as Frog, Wopr and Alpino.

-Installation is not trivial, to be able to succesfully build T-Scan from the tarball, you need the following packages:
+Installation is not trivial, to be able to successfully build T-Scan from the tarball, you need the following packages:
 - autotools
 - autoconf-archive
 - [ticcutils](https://github.com/LanguageMachines/ticcutils)